 Search engines emphasize security more than ever before cause they want consumers to have a pleasant and secure experience on the web.
 If your site doesn’t have an SSL certificate, the search engines may not rank it higher in SERP – which you want to avoid.

 Using CMS with a plethora of helpful plugins and add-ons has various advantages – but it also has certain drawbacks.
 Vulnerabilities of Security in a content material control device’s extendable components are the most common source of website infections.

 Most of these devices are developed as open-source programs – and their source code is widely accessible to well-intentioned developers and dangerous hackers.
 They can go through this code, finding security flaws that might allow them to control & access your site by exploiting different script flaws.

 Keep your website safe; keep your plugins, applications, server operating system, and any software up to date.

 Installing plugins is a smart way to avoid having your website data compromised.
 They will provide firewall security, preventing harmful code from reaching your site.
 Some of these plugins can also monitor everything that happens on your website.

 It’s always better to be safe than sorry when it comes to web page security.
 Data reveals that typical websites get hacked 44 times a day on average.

-If you built a website with a content management system (CMS), you may enhance it with security plugins that will actively prevent hacking attempts.
+If you built a website with a CMS (content management system), you may enhance that with security plugins that will actively prevent hacking attempts.

 - iThemes Security